andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 #### Redefining Existing Key Binding

-This example illustrates unregistering all the existing key bindings, followed by registering a new key binding mapped to the same function:
+This example illustrates disabling of all the existing key bindings, followed by registering a new key binding mapped to the same function:

 ```java
         // disable old key bindings